 Extra Yard for Teachers

 Extra Yard for Teachers (EYFT) is the CFP Foundation’s primary initiative.
-The College Football Playoff goes the extra yard by honoring, celebrating, inspiring and empowering teachers.
+The mission of Extra Yard for Teachers is to elevate the teaching profession by inspiring and empowering quality teachers.

 College football is the most readily visible representation of students achieving their dreams of attending college.
 This road to college is often attributed to the support and commitment of gifted teachers.
 Throughout the months and weeks leading up to the College Football Playoff National Championship, we take time to focus on the people who helped student-athletes across the country reach their dreams of attending college: teachers.